GreysonPMeyer/GARCH-Hedging-Exploration/README.md

 - Bid–ask spread cost
 - Hysteresis band (to avoid tiny hedge trades)
 - Max inventory limits

 Cash account accrues interest at the risk-free rate.

-All hedges are closed at expiry; option payoff realized.
+When the hedge is closed at expiry, the option payoff is realized.

 ### Outputs Recorded
 For each contract lifecycle: